OpenVADL/openvadl/README.md

 ## Getting Started

+You need a working JDK 17 (or higher) installation on your `PATH` to build OpenVADL.
+To directly build and run OpenVADL without installing it, use the `./gradlew run --args="<args>"` command.

-For example, you can create the iss (Instruction Set Simulator) for a minimal risc-v example with:
+For example, you can create the ISS (Instruction Set Simulator) for a minimal risc-v example with:

 ```bash
 ./gradlew run --args="iss sys/risc-v/rv64im.vadl"